krbnite/krbnite.github.io/_posts/2017-08-23-Data-Shepherd.md

 the more I realize is possible and the less I find myself using requests or BeautifulSoup (though honestly, I often still rely on BeautifulSoup; also, selenium is overkill for simple tasks).

-In several upcoming installments, I will go over some up-and-running instructions and code chunks.
+In several upcoming (and previous) installments, I go over some up-and-running instructions and code chunks.

 * [Install Selenium](http://selenium-python.readthedocs.io/installation.html)